mahedee/my-learning-playground/linux/Linux-command.md

     - Example: ` cat /etc/group` - display the contents of the /etc/group file
     - Example: `cat file.txt | sort | uniq` - display the unique lines in the file.txt sorted by alphabetical order
     - Example: `cat /etc/hosts` - display the contents of the /etc/hosts file
+    - Example: `cat /etc/os-release` - display the contents of the /etc/os-release file which contains information about the Linux distribution running on your system

 * __echo__
     - Command: `echo [text]`